MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/tdskql.md

 ms.topic: reference
 ms.date: 11/11/2021
 ---
-# Using the Kusto Query Language (KQL) queries over the Tabular Data Stream (TDS) Protocol
+# Using Kusto Query Language (KQL) queries over TDS

-In this topic, you'll learn how to use TDS endpoints to execute stored functions and queries authored using the [Kusto Query Language](../../query/index.md).
+In this topic, you'll learn how to use Tabular Data Stream (TDS) endpoints to execute stored functions and queries authored using the [Kusto Query Language](../../query/index.md).

 ## Executing stored functions